KQM-git/TCL/characters/cryo/rosaria.md

 {% tab title="Passive" %}
 ### **Night Walk**

-At night \(18:00-6:00\), increases the Movement Speed of your own party members by 10%.
+At night (18:00–6:00), increases the Movement SPD of your own party members by 10%.
 Does not take effect in Domains, Trounce Domains, or Spiral Abyss.
-Not stackable with Passive Talents that provide the exact same effect.
+Not stackable with Passive Talents that provide the exact same effects.

 * The passive does not work in the Serenitea Pot.
 {% endtab %}